Reviews You Can Rely On

 Water Resistance

-In some climates, like the Pacific Northwest and the Northeast, water is encountered regularly.
+In some climates, like the Pacific Northwest and the Northeast, wet weather is encountered regularly while skiing.
 In others, like the Rocky Mountains, dry snow is the norm.
-We wore each glove in wet weather in Washington and British Columbia and tested for water resistance using a 2-minute submersion test in a water bucket.
-The best gloves kept all liquid water out of the interior chamber and resisted soaking in the outer shell fabric.
-The worst performers soaked through quickly and lack an adequate waterproof membrane.
+We wore each glove in soggy conditions in Washington and British Columbia and tested for water resistance using a 2-minute submersion test in a bucket of water.
+The best gloves keep all liquid water out of the interior chamber and resist soaking in the outer shell fabric.
+The worst performers lack an adequate waterproof membrane and soak through quickly.

-Aside from the fabric itself, water can also enter a glove through the wrist opening.
+Aside from the fabric itself, snow can also enter a glove through the wrist opening.
 Most gloves in our review feature a large wrist gauntlet with a drawstring closure that overlaps with a jacket's wrist cuff, making a formidable defense against water trying to enter the glove.
-This gauntlet, as seen on the Mercury Mitt, BD Guide, Fission SV, Rab Khroma, Swany X-Change, and OR Prevail, can be worn on the outside or the inside of a jacket sleeve.
+This gauntlet, as seen on many gloves including the Mercury Mitt, BD Guide, Fission SV, Swany X-Change, Swany X-Cell, and Hestra Army Leather Heli, can be worn on the outside or inside of a jacket sleeve.

 ski gloves - the swany x-change has a large storm gauntlet that easily cinches...